 P/E Ratio Analysis

-Investors, generally use this ratio to decide how many times earnings they are willing to pay for the share.
+Generally, the pe ratio indicates how many times earnings, the investors are willing to pay for the share.
 The P/E ratio analysis shows the direct relationship between the market price of the share of a company and its earnings.
 Hence, if a company’s earnings per share rise; it leads to a rise in its market price, while lower earnings per share indicate a fall in its market price.
 Thus, these two factors mainly define the real performance and growth of a company.

-Similarly, a company with a high P/E ratio indicates positive future performance and investors are usually willing to pay more for this company’s shares, while on the other hand, a company with a lower P/E ratio indicates poor current and future performance.
-Investing in such company could prove to be a poor investment.
+Similarly, a company with a high pe ratio are often considered to be growth stocks.
+This indicates higher earnings growth, positive performance in the future and investors are usually willing to pay more for this company’s shares.
+While on the other hand, a company with a lower pe ratio indicates poor current and future earnings growth, the stock is undervalued, etc. Investing in such company could prove to be a poor investment.

-It is important to note that companies with high P/E ratios are more likely to be considered as risky investments than those with low P/E ratios since a high P/E ratio signifies high expectations.
+It is important to note that companies with high P/E ratios are more likely to be considered as risky investments than those with lower ones.
+It is because of the reason that a high P/E ratio signifies high expectations.
 This ratio is useful only in comparing companies in the same industry.
-Any such comparisons amongst companies of the different industry would provide an incorrect result and would mislead the investors.
+Any such comparisons amongst companies of the different industry would provide an incorrect result and thus, would mislead the investors.

 Let us understand this by an example.
-Suppose, there are two companies- A Ltd. (belonging to textile industry) and B Ltd. (belonging to pharmaceutical industry) with P/E ratios 4 and 5 respectively.
-Also, there is one more company C Ltd. (belonging to textile industry) with P/E ratio 4.5.
+Suppose, there are two companies- A Ltd. (belonging to the textile industry) and B Ltd. (belonging to the pharmaceutical industry) with price-earnings ratios 4 and 5 respectively.
+Also, there is one more company C Ltd. (belonging to the textile industry) with price-earnings ratio 4.5.

-Now, while analysing the P/E ratios, one can compare A Ltd. with C Ltd. since they belong to the same industry and not with B Ltd. as it would provide inappropriate results.
+Now, while analyzing the price-earnings ratios, one can compare A Ltd. with C Ltd. since they belong to the same industry.
+As their valuation and growth rates will more or less be alike.
+One should not or cannot compare either of the two with B Ltd. as it would provide inappropriate results.

-The P/E ratio is the best known of the investment valuation indicators as it indicates the expected price of a share based on its earnings and therefore, the investment community makes the extensive use of this valuation metric.
+The P/E ratio is prominent for the investment valuation indicators.
+It is because it indicates the expected price of a share based on its earnings.
+And therefore, the investment community makes the extensive use of this valuation metric.1–3